folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I feel for the women that deal with the clown and nerd shit" > Clowns and nerds

-* Kendrick seems to be asserting that the vast majority of men currently have not developed the kind of virtuous traits that behaviors that Kendrick described in the previous lines.
-As a result, most women who are looking for respectable partners have to put up with immature and soft clowns and nerds who do not know how to behave like real men.
+* Kendrick seems to be asserting that the vast majority of men currently have not developed the kind of virtuous traits or behaviors that he described in the previous lines.
+As a result, most women who are looking for respectable partners must put up with immature and soft clowns and nerds who do not know how to behave like real men.

 {{< /details >}}